-Contemporary Comment
+Contemporary commentary

-In this painting of 1750, Hogarth offers us a noisy, chaotic, humorous version of events from the 1745 Jacobite rebellion, five years before.
-At the top of the Tottenham Court Road, the northern edge of London, Guardsmen are gathering in preparation for their march to camp on Finchley Common.
-The clamour of London life is intensified by the news that the invading Jacobite army of ‘Bonnie Prince Charlie’ has reached Derby, and the soldiers must be in place to defend London.
+In this 1750 painting, Hogarth offers us a noisy, chaotic, humorous version of events from the 1745 Jacobite rebellion.
+At the top of the Tottenham Court Road on the northern edge of London, Guardsmen are gathering in preparation for their march to camp on Finchley Common.
+The clamour of the scene has been intensified by the news: Bonnie Prince Charlie’s invading Jacobite army had just reached Derby.
+The soldiers must be in place to defend London.

 At the centre of The March of the Guards to Finchley is a Grenadier of the 1st regiment of Foot Guards, caught in a moment of indecision between the two sides – past and present, life and death, duty and desertion.
-Hanging on the arm of the Grenadier, is his pregnant girlfriend, who sings one of the patriotic ballads she sells.
+Hanging on the arm of the Grenadier is his pregnant girlfriend, who sings one of the patriotic ballads she peddles.
 Tugging on his other arm is a Catholic woman who shouts and waves Jacobite propaganda – perhaps an ex, reminding him of previous loyalties.

 About the artist